Deciding when to have sex after a sexual assault

 Sexual assault is any sexual action or behaviour done without consent or where the person is under pressure to perform sexually when they do not want to.
 It is also important to note that consent can not be given if the person is asleep or under the influence of drugs and/or alcohol.

-Sexual assault and abuse is about power and control.
-It can happen to anyone including those in a relationship, and can be done by a loved one.
+Sexual assault and abuse are about power and control.
+It can happen to anyone, including those in a relationship, and can be done by a loved one.
 A person of any gender or age can be sexually assaulted or abused.

 Your reaction

-It may take some time to come to terms with what happened and may feel uncomfortable to talk about but getting support and feeling heard is the least you deserve.
-Statistics show that one in five of us will be sexually assaulted and one in four sexually abused as a child so you are not alone.
-There are people who understand and want to help you.
-It may take time to get to that stage but I cannot emphasise enough the fact that you are not to blame for what has happened to you and that you truly deserve all the love and support.
+It may take some time to come to terms with what happened, and you may feel uncomfortable talking about but getting support and feeling heard is the least you deserve.
+Statistics show that one in five of us will be sexually assaulted and one in four sexually abused as a child, so you are not alone.
+Some people understand and want to help you.
+It may take time to get to that stage, but I cannot emphasise enough the fact that you are not to blame for what has happened to you and that you truly deserve all the love and support.

 Sex after a sexual assault

-It’s important to be aware of your reactions and feelings as only then can work through them and help and resolve them.
+It’s important to be aware of your reactions and feelings, as only then can you work through them and help resolve them.

 Some tips that might help